Alaska Boat Registration Fees, DMV Renewal & Title Rules (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operating on Alaska waters after purchase.
+Timing note: Before operating on Alaska waters

 Receive Registration Number